MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 <a name="migrate"></a>
 ## Migrate to DeployR for Microsoft R Server 2016

-Please carefully follow these migration instructions to migrate users, R Scripts, projects, other DeployR data as well as to learn how to update/preserve client application files.
+Carefully follow these migration instructions to migrate users, R Scripts, projects, other DeployR data as well as to learn how to update/preserve client application files.

->If you want to upgrade or reinstall your version or R or Microsoft R Server 2016, please [follow these instructions](deployr-admin-configure-reinstall-r.md).
+>If you want to upgrade or reinstall your version or R or Microsoft R Server 2016, [follow these instructions](deployr-admin-configure-reinstall-r.md).

 ### From Previous DeployR Version to DeployR for Microsoft R Server 2016: